PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/README.md

 ## Need the tweaks for crDroid?..Please read!
 If your looking for build.prop tweaks for crDroid, we have converted the tweaks into a magisk module, you can download the magisk module from [here](https://github.com/PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/releases)

-There is important information you must be aware of before using the yhe magisk module:
+There is important information you must be aware of before using the the magisk module:

-- This module is NOT compatible with APatch (we chose this because magisk is the most best and commen root method and majority of modules support it more then apatch does!)
+- This module is NOT compatible with APatch (we chose this because magisk is the most best and common root method and majority of modules support it more then apatch does!)
 - This module requires you to be on magisk v20.4 or higher
 - Your version of crDroid must match the version we have available, if you do not have the right version installed you will encounter issues
-- The magisk module is not release date dependent its crDroid Version dependant such at 11.x etc.
+- The magisk module is not release date dependent its crDroid Version dependent such at 11.x etc.
 - When using this module you will lose the ability to install updates via OTA unless you disable the magisk module first, reboot and then perform the installation.

 ## Limitations:
 This mod has limitations that require us to inform  you before using this mod these limitations are as follows:

-- Mod requires a specific kind of gapps that properly resizes your system partitions sccordingly as this mod was created around this principle we recommend downloading this one from ionut: [NikGapps-full-pixels-arm64-15.zip](https://sourceforge.net/projects/nikgapps/files/Elite-Releases/ionut/Android-15/)
+- Mod requires a specific kind of gapps that properly resizes your system partitions accordingly as this mod was created around this principle we recommend downloading this one from ionut: [NikGapps-full-pixels-arm64-15.zip](https://sourceforge.net/projects/nikgapps/files/Elite-Releases/ionut/Android-15/)
-- We are not responsible if things go wrong such as an unexpected bootloop, system behavior or loss of files/damage to the firmware due to this mod, though we tested this on my personal device, it's clear with anykind of mod this is a risk always, We always encourge to backup any data before using this or any mod that alters your device(s) firmware.
+- We are not responsible if things go wrong such as an unexpected boot loop, system behavior or loss of files/damage to the firmware due to this mod, though we tested this on my personal device, it's clear with any kind of mod this is a risk always, We always encourage to backup any data before using this or any mod that alters your device(s) firmware.
 - This mod will not trip/trigger existing Google Play Integrity verification that is is the GREEN as some mods to build prop can trigger GPIV and lose verification, this mod does not trigger GPIUV and you will remain in the GREEN!

 ## What this mod will never install:
-- This mod will NOT install applications that requres root, out goal is to keep our mod clean and use on unrooted devices, if you decide to root your device some included applications may cease to work due to root detection.
+- This mod will NOT install applications that requires root, out goal is to keep our mod clean and use on unrooted devices, if you decide to root your device some included applications may cease to work due to root detection.

 ## What applications/Features does this mod installs?
 The following applications/features are installed when you install this mod: